Search

 • Tissue typing or HLA (human leukocyte antigen) typing.
 If a child needs a stem cell transplant (sometimes called a bone marrow transplant), this test helps find a suitable stem cell donor.
 It compares the proteins on the surface of the child's blood cells with the proteins on a potential donor's cells.
 The more HLA markers a child and donor share, the greater the chances that a transplant will go well.

 • Spinal tap (lumbar puncture).
-The doctor uses a hollow needle to remove a small amount of cerebrospinal fluid (the fluid surrounding the brain and spinal cord).
+This test may be recommended in certain types of CML and helps doctors plan treatment.
+Using a hollow needle, a doctor removes a small amount of cerebrospinal fluid (the fluid surrounding the brain and spinal cord).
 The fluid is checked for cancer cells.
-This helps doctors plan treatment.

 How Is Chronic Myelogenous Leukemia Treated?